ChitraRajasekaran/Simple-Linear-Regression_-Boston-Housing-dataset/README.md

 Overview

 This dataset concerns housing values in Boston suburbs.
-It's based on the "Boston Housing Dataset" from University of California, Irvine, which in turn was taken from the StatLib library maintained at Carnegie Mellon University.
+It's based on the "Boston Housing Dataset".

-The target is medv: median value of owner-occupied homes in terms of thousands of dollars ($1000s).
+The target variable is medv: median value of owner-occupied homes in terms of thousands of dollars ($1000s).

 Features:
 1.	crim: per-capita crime rate by town.